 You’re trying to sell a car yourself, but the CarGurus suggested price is lower for you than the suggested Instant Market Values for similar cars for sale at dealerships.
 So, what gives?
-First things first: This is perfectly normal and expected, and selling a car privately is still the best way to earn the most money for your used car.
+First things first: This is perfectly normal and expected.
+Trading in your vehicle has significant benefits, but selling a car privately will often still earn you the most money for your used car.

-Still, you’re probably asking why a dealership can sell the same make, model, and year car as you, but for more money.
+Still, you’re probably asking why a dealership can sell the same make, model, and year car as you, but at a higher price.
 The answer is two-fold:

-A dealership can charge more money than a private seller because it invests in reconditioning, handles paperwork, and offers a special value to shoppers in the form of certified pre-owned cars.
-Likewise, a dealership must charge more money because it needs to turn a profit while accounting for the cost of its building, amenities, and staff.
+A dealership can charge more for a car than a private seller because it spends money on reconditioning, handles the paperwork, and offers a special value to shoppers in the form of certified pre-owned cars.
+Likewise, a dealership must charge more money because it needs to turn a profit while also covering the costs of its building, amenities, and staff.

 What the Customer Receives

 When you buy a car at a dealership, plenty of risk (but not all) is removed from the equation.
 The dealership invests money cleaning and detailing each car it has for sale and will often inspect and repair cars, too.
 The cost of all this vetting is eventually baked into the vehicles’ sale price.